ErtugrulKucukkaya/Machine-Learning/README.md

 # MachineLearning

-The Course of Andrew Ng
+For now it is about the Course of Andrew Ng on Coursera

+## The Repository overview

+  I will mainly document what I have learnd in the Course related to each topic.
+  See it as of my Notebook on Machine Learning.
+(FOR NOW 😉)